PiVortex/intents-deposit/README.md

 #### Withdraw to Native Chain

 Bridges the tokens back to the chain they came from by calling `ft_withdraw` on the intents contract (ft because the tokens' unwrapped representation on NEAR is a fungible token in the POA bridge case).
-The user needs to specify the address on the foreign chain they want to withdraw to. `signAndSendTransaction` is used so the transaction hash of the call can be used in the next step.
+The user needs to specify the address on the foreign chain they want to withdraw to.
+When withdrawing a fee is taken as specified in the token details. `signAndSendTransaction` is used so the transaction hash of the call can be used in the next step.

 [Source Code](./frontend/src/app/components/UnlockWithdrawToken.js#L99-L118)